NASA-IMPACT/espa-surface-reflectance/lasrc/README.md

-## LaSRC Version 3.5.2 Release Notes
+## LaSRC Version 3.5.1.0 Release Notes

 Release Date: March, 2025

-This release of the LaSRC code has been modified by the NASA-IMPACT team as part of maintenance for the HLS project.
+This release of the LaSRC code has been modified by the NASA-IMPACT team as part of maintenance for the HLS project based off of the USGS's version `v3.5.1`.
+We are indicating this change by appending a "maintainer version" to the version tag (`[major].[minor].[patch].[maintainer]`).
+This is done to prevent potential confusion with releases from the upstream.

 ### Fixed